 Mario Vs. Donkey Kong is a fun game, but it has admittedly aged a bit.
 The structure of the game eventually becomes repetitious, and you may find yourself wishing the game would deviate from itself after a while (does every world need the same amount of levels here?).
 Additionally, the aforementioned Mini-Mario stages can become a bit tedious, and even some of the worlds can overstay their welcome when they lean too heavily on a specific gameplay gimmick (the best Mario games are acclaimed for never letting any idea linger longer than they need.
 Mario Vs. Donkey Kong didn’t get the memo, I suppose).

-As odd as it may sound, I just think there needed to be more variety within the stages and puzzles.
+I just think there needed to be more variety within the stages and puzzles.
 When you think of how massively the 1994 Gameboy Donkey Kong expanded the original arcade game, it feels a tad underwhelming that the Gameboy Advance successor released a decade later doesn’t really feel like it adds to the formula all that much.
-Mario Vs. Donkey Kong still provides a fun time in the same vein as the arcade original and Gameboy remake, but you know the GBA could’ve done more with the gameplay.
+Mario Vs. Donkey Kong still provides a fun time in the same vein as the arcade original and the Gameboy remake, but you know the GBA could’ve done more with the gameplay.

 Mario Vs. Donkey Kong remains a fun game in its own right, but one that you can’t help but feel could have been better.
 It lacks the variety and challenge that could have made it more engrossing (though again, completionists will have a bit of a challenge trying to claim high scores and unlock the secret ‘Expert’ stages).
 And sadly, this is the current end-of-the-line for Mario and DK’s age-old rivalry.
-Sure, Mario Vs. Donkey Kong spawned its own sub-series (some of which included level editors, which was originally planned for this title and really would have benefitted the finish product), but each sequel put more focus on the Mini-Marios and gameplay associated with them, and less on its titular rivalry (one entry even replaced the “Vs.” in the title with “and”).
+Sure, Mario Vs. Donkey Kong spawned its own sub-series (some of which included level editors, a feature that was originally planned for this title and really would have benefitted the finish product), but each sequel put more focus on the Mini-Marios and gameplay associated with them, and less on its titular rivalry (one entry even replaced the “Vs.” in the title with “and,” which really hit home the change to the series).
 So as far as the gameplay produced by the original Donkey Kong goes, it has now been on its longest hiatus (if you can believe it), with the original Mario Vs. Donkey Kong still being its most recent offering.

 That’s a real shame.
 Even though Mario Vs. Donkey Kong has unraveled a bit with age, it still shows that the formula originally conceived in 1981 still has something to give.